vsingerxiaoice-rwkv/xiaoicesing-io/docs/GettingStarted.md

 There are other useful CLI tools in the [scripts/](../scripts) directory not mentioned above:

 - drop_spk.py - delete speaker embeddings from checkpoints (for data security reasons when distributing models)
-- migrate.py - migrate old transcription files or checkpoints from previous versions of DiffSinger
-- vocoder.py - bypass the acoustic model and only run the vocoder on given mel-spectrograms.
+- vocoder.py - bypass the acoustic model and only run the vocoder on given mel-spectrograms